 Table 3: Constants obtained with BV/TV and DA matched data sets.
 Comparison is performed between grouped (N ROIs = 166) and separated data sets (N ROIs = 83).
 Values are presented as value [95% CI] or mean ± standard deviation.
-Values in gray were imposed in the regression.
+Values in gray were fixed in the regression.